 - In your SQL statement, we recommend that you do not specify time-based window that is longer than one hour for the following reasons: - If an application needs to be restarted, either because you updated the application or for Amazon Kinesis Analytics internal reasons, all data included in the window must be read again from the streaming data source.
 This will take time before Amazon Kinesis Analytics can emit output for that window. - Amazon Kinesis Analytics must maintain everything related to the application's state, including relevant data, for the duration.
-This will consume significant Amazon Kinesis Analytics processing units - During development, keep window size small in your SQL statements so that you can see the results faster.
-When you deploy the application to your production environment, you can set the window size as appropriate.
+This will consume significant Amazon Kinesis Analytics processing units.